 What are the symptoms of a phobia?

-The symptoms of a phobia involve experiencing intense fear and anxiety when faced with the situation or object that you are afraid of.
-If your phobia is severe, thinking about the object of your phobia can also trigger these symptoms.
+Phobias can feel different for different people and the symptoms can vary in severity.
+Symptoms involve experiencing intense fear and anxiety when faced with the situation or object that you are afraid of.
+If your phobia is severe, even thinking about the situation or object can trigger these symptoms.

 As a result, many people with phobias avoid situations where they might have to face their fear.
-While this is an effective strategy to start with, avoiding your fears often causes them to become worse, and can start to have a significant impact on how you live your life.
+While this can be an effective strategy to start with, avoiding your fears can sometimes cause them to become worse, and can start to have a significant impact on how you live your daily life.